What can DNA analysis tell you about your height genes? Upload raw DNA data to learn more about yourself and genomics science.

 It turns out that thousands of gene loci contribute to human height.
 When combined, these gene loci seem to explain a significant portion of height differences in the population.
 Unsurprisingly, many of the loci were clustered on genes involved in growth, including genes that have been previously linked to abnormal skeletal growth and other growth disorders.

 Researchers have now located a significant portion of Europeans' heritability gap by collecting the genome data of 4 million people, the largest genome-wide study ever undertaken.
 Researchers have discovered nearly 10,000 DNA markers that account for the role of common genetic variants on height in this group.
 In sum, the findings suggest that there are many gene loci influencing your height in small ways.

-Another study focusing on East Asians show that the 98 loci they identified explains roughly 9% of the variation in height in this population.
+Another study focusing on East Asians shows that the 98 loci they identified explain roughly 9% of the variation in height in this population.

 The findings could bring us closer to the reality of personalized medicine.
 Identifying the genetic components that contribute to particular traits and medical conditions across ancestries could lead to a fundamental shift in how we approach medical care.
 It could be possible to use genomic science as a supplement to traditional bloodwork and diagnostic procedures to identify risks for diseases.
 (However, it's important to note that these studies only isolate genetic markers that influence height.)

 If you are curious about what your genetic profile says about your height genes and whether your children (and their future offspring) carry genes for a particular height, the team at Genomelink can help!